100DaysOfCloud/100DaysOfCloudIdeas/Projects/OPS/OPS04/OPS04-AWS200.md

 - [Using Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)

 ## Costs
-- t2.micro is included in Free Tier
+- t2.micro is included in the Free Tier
-- First 10 CloudWatch Alarms are in Free Tier
+- First 10 CloudWatch Alarms are included in the Free Tier

 ## Estimated time to complete
 - 45 minutes